Raspberry Pi 3 B+ is the latest offering from the Raspberry Pi foundation. It offers a range of improvements over its predecessor.

 If you’re looking to buy you can find more information on where you can pick it up via the button below.

-You can leave your thoughts on the Raspberry Pi 3 B+ below or over on your forums.
+You can leave your thoughts on the Raspberry Pi 3 B+ below.
 We will love to hear what your thoughts are on this cool board.